LBHB/NEMS_PRE2018-03-09/docs/epochs.md

 Avoid implicit indexes like `trial1`, `trial2`, `trial3`; prefer using just `trial` and the folding functionality of `.fold_by('trial')`, which gives you a matrix.
 If you have truly different stimuli, you may named them `stim01`, `stim02`, but descriptive names like `cookoo_bird.wav`, and `train_horn.wav` are better.

 Remember that the idea behind epochs is to tag the content of data, much like HTML marks up text to tell what it is.
 It's totally fine to tag the exact same epoch with multiple names, if that will help you perform queries on it later.

+## What happens with zero-length epochs?

+TODO: It is untested, but I think they work fine with `.overlapping_epochs()`.
+They will not work at all with `.combine_epochs()`, because that is an impossible operation.